• Blog

 Coping mentally with early pregnancy loss

-Women who share their pregnancy loss often are surprised by the number of women who reveal that they, too, experienced a similar loss.
-According to ACOG, 10% of known pregnancies end in early pregnancy loss.1 Studies also show that one in four women experience pregnancy loss.2 This, of course, is not meant to soften the blow.
-But sometimes you can gain comfort in knowing you are surrounded by a strong and resilient network of women who know this feeling.
-They know.
-You may feel alone, but you are not alone.
+Many women who open up about pregnancy loss are surprised by how many others share similar experiences.
+According to the ACOG, 10% of known pregnancies end in early pregnancy loss.1 Studies also show that one in four women experience pregnancy loss.2 This isn’t meant to soften the blow, but sometimes, there’s comfort in knowing you’re surrounded by a strong, resilient network of women who understand.

 Looking ahead